TotalDwarf03/aeroGIS/README.md

 ![AeroGIS Logo](./assets/aerogis-thumbnail.png)

-AeroGIS is a spatially enabled website that visualises global airline routes and airport data using the Google Maps API.
+AeroGIS is a spatially enabled website that visualises airports around the UK using the Google Maps API.

-The site uses the following datasets:

-- OpenFlights (Routes + Planes)
-- OurAirports (Airports + Runways)
-- UK Boundaries (Country Boundaries)

 For a comprehensive list of datasets, their sources and any modifications, please refer to the [README](./datasets/README.md) in the `datasets` directory.